Combating alcohol with CBD

 What’s perhaps most frightening, however, is the notion that alcoholism (and/or any other form of addiction) is fueled by the satisfaction of “brain reward”.
 This means that an alcoholic’s sense of motivation and well-being – whether social, biological, or emotional – can only be achieved through excessive drinking habits.

 Once the physiological effects of full-blown alcoholism become manifested in an individual, quitting the drug can present an array of serious biological and emotional side effects.

 Alcohol Withdrawal: What is it, and what are some conventional treatment methods?

-The exact symptoms of alcohol withdrawal are wide-ranging, and can vary significantly from individual to individual.
+The exact symptoms of alcohol withdrawal are wide-ranging and can vary significantly from individual to individual.
 Most commonly, victims experience a general sense of nervousness, insomnia/restlessness, anxiety, nausea, and irritability.
-In more advanced stages, increased heart rate, tremor, seizures, disorientation, and even hallucinations can become common.
+In more advanced stages, increased heart rate, tremors, seizures, disorientation, and even hallucinations can become common.